ky28059/bctf/README.md

 - `03-db.yaml` defines config options for rCTF's underlying databases.
 - `04-email.yaml` defines config options for email verification.
 This includes an API key so isn't committed, but an example is included in `04-email.example.yaml`.
+- `05-uploads.yaml` defines config options for GCS uploads.
+This includes a private key and service account email so isn't committed, but an example is included in `05-uploads.example.yaml`.

 To run just the frontend, first install dependencies with
 ```bash